stepanzabelin/clirio/README.md

 ##### Options Dto

-The `@Option()` decorator for dto properties provided. it can accept key aliases (comma separated) to map DTO properties
+The `@Option()` decorator for dto properties provided.
+It can accept key aliases (comma separated) to map DTO properties

 ```ts
 class GitStatusOptionsDto {